What is Service Orchestration?

 As mentioned earlier, service orchestration is a part of an ongoing trend towards greater abstraction, driven by the ever-increasing complexity of IT.
-This complexity isn’t likely to slow down anytime soon, as new technologies such as IoT, microservices, containerization, and intelligent tools begin to mature and find new use cases.
+This complexity isn’t likely to slow down anytime soon, as new technologies such as IoT, microservices, containerization (Kubernetes, Docker), and intelligent tools begin to mature and find new use cases.

 Service orchestrator tools are force multipliers for both new and existing technologies.
 They make it easier to integrate these tools, reduce the costs associated with deployment and implementation, and increase ROI by simplifying the development of new, end-to-end processes.

 Ready To See How We Make Workload Automation Easy?